0xh3xa/algorithms/README.md

 * Prefix matches
     - Find all keys in a symbol table starting with a given prefix
     - Ex.
-Autocomplete in a cell phone, search bar, text editor or shell
+Autocomplete in a cell phone, search bar (Google search), text editor or shell

         1\.
 User types characters one at a time
         2\.
 System reports all matching strings